thadguidry/respec/ReSpec-Editor's-Guide.md

 Also note that this is just a simple JavaScript variable: there is nothing magical about the way in which it is declared (it just needs to be fully defined when the load event triggers).

-## Essential W3C Boilerplate

-W3C boilerplate is extremely repetitive, but beneath the tedium is a wealth of options and subtle variations that are precisely what makes crafting the boilerplate by hand so hard to get right.
-This covers options for specification maturity, publication dates, alternatives (editor's drafts, other versions, other formats...), legalese variants, the various W3C specification URLs, the people writing it, information about the working group, and core sections such as Abstract, Status of this Document (SotD), and Conformance.

-We will start by using an example of a basic specification very similar to the one used in the previous section.

-There's a nifty trick that you will likely want to keep in your toolbox: many of ReSpec's configuration options can be specified in the query string, and they override the options specified in the source.
+Note: There's a nifty trick that you will likely want to keep in your toolbox: many of ReSpec's configuration options can be specified in the query string, and they override the options specified in the source.
 We will use it a lot in this documentation so as to avoid having to generate examples for each small change that is possible (there are quite a few).
-So if I want to test the subtitle option without generating a copy of the same example with just that option changed, instead of accessing `examples/basic.built.html` I can simply go to `examples/basic.built.html?subtitle=This is a subtitle`.
+So if we want to test the subtitle option without generating a copy of the same example with just that option changed, instead of accessing `examples/basic.built.html` we can simply go to `examples/basic.built.html?subtitle=This is a subtitle`.

+## Structure

+This chapter covers all the aspects of a ReSpec document's structure that were not covered as part of the very basics.
+As usual, let's start with an [**example**](https://github.com/w3c/respec/blob/develop/examples/basic.html).
+It is fairly long as it needs a decent amount of content in order to exemplify some features, but it should nevertheless be easy to understand.
+Go on, open the [**example**](https://github.com/w3c/respec/blob/develop/examples/basic.html) in new tab (omitted here for brevity).

-### title
+### Title and Subtitle

 As noted in the previous chapter, the [`<title>`](title) of the document is reused as the title of the specification in the resulting document's h1.
 That way, they are always in sync and you need not worry about specifying it twice.
 However, if you need to add additional markup to your title, you can still use a [`<h1>`](h1-element) with `id="title"`.